 Sara Slinn joined the Osgoode faculty in 2007, after five years at Queen’s Faculty of Law.
 Professor Slinn’s research interests are in the areas of labour and employment law, focusing on different approaches and impediments to collective employee representation, and the intersection of Charter rights and labour law.
 Reflecting her interdisciplinary graduate work, including a PhD in Industrial Relations from the University of Toronto, Professor Slinn’s research is interdisciplinary and uses empirical methods of analysis.
 She has also practised labour and employment law with both the British Columbia Labour Relations Board and a private law firm in Vancouver.Research Interests: Labour Law, Employment Law, Industrial Relations, Constitutional Law, Contracts

-Graduate Research Supervision (LLM, PhD): Professor Slinn is willing to supervise in labour law and employment law.
-She is able to supervise a variety of methodological approaches including doctrinal, theoretical, qualitative & quantitative empirical.
+Graduate Research Supervision (LLM, PhD): Professor Slinn is willing to supervise in labour, employment and human rights law.
+She is able to supervise a variety of methodological approaches including doctrinal, theoretical, qualitative & quantitative empirical methods.